 Since 2002, the Rural Route Film Festival has been centered in New York City, where both founders (originally from Iowa) met working in the film industry.
 Whether screening in New York, or on one of our many tour dates, our content is more relevant than ever, tackling some of the most important topics of the day within the slow food movement, global warming/environmental arena, and life sustainability symposium.

-Alan Webber (Festival Director) hails from Elkader, Iowa, where he started making VHS movies at an early age.
-Upon moving to New York, he obtained his M.A. in Media Studies from the New School while apprenticing under director Hal Hartley.
-Alan’s short films include: Day is Done, Hawkeye Fever and Adventures of the Brooklyn Hipster Superhero along w/narrative music videos for rock bands Japanther, Federation-X, The Silver Jews, and Akron/Family.
+Alan Webber (Creative Director) hails from Elkader, Iowa, where he started making movies at an early age.
+Upon moving to New York, he obtained his M.A. in Media Studies from the New School while working for director Hal Hartley.
+Alan has written and directed numerous short films and narrative music videos for rock bands such as Federation-X, The Silver Jews, and Akron/Family.
 Through 2008-2009, he traveled to all 7 continents screening the RRFF while vlogging.
-He currently spends his time screenwriting for potential feature projects.
+He is currently developing several feature length screenplays.

 Denis Blot (Deputy Director) obtained a BA (Denison University) and MA (NYU) in Cinema Studies, and his passion for film has had him don many hats as film educator, DVD film reviewer, documentary stock footage researcher, and DVD marketer.
 When not watching movies, he is an active traveler, hiker, and beginner guitar player.

 Jason Ross (Program Manager) is a musicology and film studies specialist, based in Oakland, CA, where he also teaches and heads up a library.
 An avid backpacker and trout fisherman, Jason has spent a lot of his life in places like Yellowstone Nat’l Park.
 He was once carried out of the world’s deepest canyon in Peru on a donkey after twisting his ankle.